-If the ESI bit of the 5GMM capability IE of the REGISTRATION REQUEST message is set to "equivalent SNPNs supported", the AMF of a SNPN may include a list of equivalent SNPNs in the REGISTRATION ACCEPT message.
+[Equivalent SNPN list] If the ESI bit of the 5GMM capability IE of the REGISTRATION REQUEST message is set to "equivalent SNPNs supported", the AMF of a SNPN may include a list of equivalent SNPNs in the REGISTRATION ACCEPT message.
 If the initial registration request is for onboarding services in SNPN, the AMF shall not include a list of equivalent SNPNs in the REGISTRATION ACCEPT message.
 Each entry in the list contains an SNPN identity.
 The UE shall store the list as provided by the network.
 If the initial registration procedure is not for emergency services and is not the initial registration for onboarding services in SNPN, the UE shall remove from the list any SNPN identity that is already in: